DeepQuestAI/DeepStack-CameraUI/README.md

 ```

 ### Custom detection
 The custom detection API allows you to perform detection on personal/ specific object.
-To acheive this, your must prepare your own dataset, trained model , deplayed model and store these elements into a folder.
+To learn more about training custom model check this [documentation](https://docs.deepstack.cc/custom-models/index.html).

 To activate this API, you need to enable the detection API when starting DeepStack with docker through this command